codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 It is highly recommended to use TLS certificates for secured installation.
 In the `config.yaml` file set `tls.selfSigned=false` and place both `ssl.crt` and `private.key` into certs/ directory.

+>Note: Any valid TLS certificate will work, i.e. certificates from lets-encrypt or a Corporate Signed certificate.

 ### Step 4 -- Deploy

 Deploy the Codefresh Platform by running: